-The students will have to find a workplacement provider, which must be approved by AHSI as adequate to offer the full list of tasks that must be undertaken for the specific qualification.
-Failure to find a workplacement provider in such situations (where the student had its workplacement cancelled by the provider organised by AHSI) may lead to the student not being able to complete the course.
+In the case that the workplacement organised by AHSI is cancelled for a student, the student will have to find a workplacement provider, which must be approved by AHSI as adequate to offer the full list of tasks that must be undertaken for the specific qualification.
+The student must not approach any of the existing workplacement providers that are in a contractual relationship with AHSI.

+Failure to find a workplacement provider in such situations (where the student had its workplacement cancelled by the provider organised by AHSI or by AHSI) may lead to the student not being able to complete the course.
 In such cases, AHSI will offer the student the transcript of the units completed and cancel the enrolment.